bitrise-io/devcenter/_articles/faq/no-builds-are-triggered-automatically.md

 ---
-title: No builds are triggered when I push code into the repository
+title: Why isn't a build triggered when I push code into the repository?
 menu:
   faq:
     weight: 9